anmolbhat/revanced-cli/docs/1_usage.md

 > **Note**:
 > Check all options from help menu -h.
 > - If you want to exclude patches, you can use the option `-e`.
-In the case of YouTube, you can exclude
+In the case of YouTube(Root), you can exclude
     the `vanced-microg-support` patch from [ReVanced Patches](https://github.com/revanced/revanced-patches) with the option `-e vanced-microg-support` when mounting for example.
 >